 The relationship Paul had with the church at Corinth was adverse or even tumultuous.
 Apparently, between the time of his first letter and the second letter, the church was in turmoil because of false teachers who came in and created a lot of acrimonious feeling in the church toward Paul.
-After the first letter, Paul sent Timothy to help the church and apparently he had no success.
-Timothy returned to Ephesus and reported to Paul about the worsening condition in the church at Corinth.
-This report caused Paul to change his travel plans that he had written about at the close of the first letter and he immediately went to Corinth.
-The strained relationship resulted in them treating him very harshly.
-He left and wrote a letter of reprimand (no copy available) which Titus delivered and then Titus stayed in Corinth to help the church get back on track.
+After the first letter, Paul had returned to Corinth and the strained relationship resulted in them treating him very harshly.
+He left and wrote a letter of reprimand (no copy available) which Titus delivered and then he stayed in Corinth to help the church get back on track.
 Apparently, Titus was successful in helping them and, later, he was able to visit with Paul and give a report that things had greatly improved.
-It was following this that Paul wrote Second Corinthians.
+It was following this that Paul wrote the letter that we know as Second Corinthians.